EDMdesigner/EDMdesigner-API-Doc/README.md

     - item {Object} The structure which cannot be assigned
     - text {String} The reason why it cannot be assigned
   - saved {Array} It contains the objects of the successfully saved structures

-Or it can be an error object:
-  - err Description of the error {String} or an error code {Number}.
+  - err {String} only in case of error, contains the error description
 ___